Black Square (U+25A0) - Meaning, Uses, and How to Type It

 | Primary Use | Visual marking, bullets, and UI elements |

-| Keyboard Input | Alt + 254 on Windows or copy and paste |
+| Keyboard Input (Windows) | Alt + 254 on number pad |

-| CSS Usage | Insert through the content property |
+| CSS Usage | Insert through content: "\25A0" property |

 | Font Support | Supported in virtually all modern fonts |